marcuswhybrow/ray-peat-rodeo/README.md

 ---
 ```

-The `series` is used to group interviews by the show/host, so make
+- The `series` is used to group interviews by the show/host, so make sure you
-sure you match the series _exactly_ to existing series in other interviews.
+match the series _exactly_ to existing series in other interviews.
-The `title` can contain any characters and appears at the top of the interview
+- The `title` can contain any characters and appears at the top of the
-page, and on the homepage listing.
-The `url` is used to link to the original
+interview page, and on the homepage listing.
+- The `url` is used to link to the original source URL, and to constuct
-source URL, and is used to constuct "timestamp" links to allow readers to click
+"timestamp" links to allow readers to click through from a given point in the
-through from a given point in the interview diectly to that time in the source
+interview diectly to that time in the source audio or video.
-audio or video. `kind` can be either `audio` or `video` and is offered as a
+- `kind` can be either `audio` or `video` and is offered as a filter when
-filter when searching Ray Peat Rodeo.
+searching Ray Peat Rodeo.

 **Done**.
-Next you may use the `transcribe` tool to automatically add an AI
+Next one may use the `transcribe` tool to automatically add an AI
 transcription to this file (see [AI Transcription](#ai-transcription)).

 # AI Transcription

 `flake.nix` packages a `bash` script named `transcribe`.
 It downloads the
-source audio of any file in `./assets`, transcribes it, then updates the asset
+source audio of any file in `./assets/todo`, transcribes it, then updates the
-with the transcription, and updates the frontmatter data to reflect this
+asset with the transcription, and updates the frontmatter data to reflect this
 change.

-1. Argument #1 is the markdown file to transcribe and update.
+1. Argument **#1** is the markdown file to transcribe and update.
-2. Arguument #2 is your name, to log in the assets metadata.
+2. Argument **#2** is your name, to log in the assets metadata.

 ```bash
 nix run github:marcuswhybrow/ray-peat-rodeo#transcribe -- ./assets/todo/2024-10-12-example.md "Marcus Whybrow"